-Once the timer sounds or the "Red is all gone," students can move to other centers: book center, role play, art center, etc. Students like going to a center and staying there for five to seven minutes.
-Students stay in the centers and do not wander around the room because the classroom environment is organized and structured.
-Students are engaged the minute they arrive in the classroom in an orderly fashion, until they are dismissed.
+Once the timer sounds or the "Red is all gone," the children can move to other centers: book center, role play, art center, etc. The children like going to a center and staying there for 5-7 minutes.
+The children 'stay in the centers' and do not 'flit' around the room, because the climate of the classroom is organized and structured.
+The children are engaged the minute they arrive in the classroom in an orderly fashion, until they are dismissed.